ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Mempool

 [Mempool](https://github.com/ava-labs/blobvm/blob/master/mempool/mempool.go) is temporary memory for storing pending transactions.
 These are maintained at the local node level and can be flushed out when the node restarts.
-The new transactions received directly from a client or through app gossip, are stored inside this mempool.
+The new transactions received directly from a user or through app gossip, are stored inside this mempool.

 Mempool is ideally a Max Heap that pushes new transactions into the heap according to the transaction's price.
 It keeps the transaction with the highest price at the top.